cloudmesh/cloudmesh-pi-burn/README.md

 ### Manual Page for the `burn` command

-Note to execute the command on the commandline you have to type in `cms burn` and not jsut `burn`.
+Note to execute the command on the command line you have to type in `cms burn` and not just `burn`.

 <!--MANUAL-BURN-->
 ```